 Who is the typical Great Lakes Boat Building School student?

 GLBBS students are as diverse as the boats that they build.
 They are traditional students, fresh off of high school graduation.
 They are Veterans of the U.S. Military.
 Others are career changers who have been professionals in something other than building boats.
-Some are avocational students looking to learn new skills.

 So…there is no “typical” GLBBS student – just individuals with a love for boats and a passion for working with their hands.
 All of our students are propelled by an interest in becoming skilled craftsmen and craftswomen.